fastrgv/hbox4/README.md

 * Added a memory check to assure its availability: Windows, OSX, linux.
 * Enhanced portability of my linux build [by using an old compiler].
 * Delayed the endgame, thus giving more time for the full set of heuristics to be in play.
-* Added a 5th heuristic that generally improves performance; hence the name.
+* Added a 5th heuristic that generally improves performance; hence the name change.
-* Bumped default timeout limit from 10 to 11 minutes; but, al always, (ctrl)-c quits at any time.
+* Bumped default timeout limit from 10 to 11 minutes; but, as always, (ctrl)-c quits at any time.

 **ver 1.1.7 -- 2jan2024**